Plumbing Pressure Regulator Service for Bennet, NE Homes

-Bennet sits in Nebraska's continental-climate region, which brings a humid continental climate — hot, humid summers and cold, snowy winters, with sharp freeze-thaw swings between seasons.
-For a home's plumbing that means contending with freeze-thaw cycles that crack pipe and split fittings, deep winter cold that freezes exposed and uninsulated supply lines, and summer heat and humidity that strain water heaters and sweat pipes — so we spec corrosion- and freeze-rated pipe, fittings, and water heaters to match the local climate.
+Local conditions put Bennet squarely in Nebraska's continental-climate region: a humid continental climate — hot, humid summers and cold, snowy winters, with sharp freeze-thaw swings between seasons.
+On a home's plumbing that translates to freeze-thaw cycles that crack pipe and split fittings, deep winter cold that freezes exposed and uninsulated supply lines, and summer heat and humidity that strain water heaters and sweat pipes — which is why we spec corrosion- and freeze-rated pipe, fittings, and equipment for the local climate.

-The plumbing failures we see most in Bennet homes are burst supply lines during deep winter freezes, sump pumps overwhelmed by seasonal snowmelt, and flooded basements after thaw and heavy rain.
-It's not random — 154 days below freezing a year freeze and split supply lines and outdoor spigots, 30 inches of snow and a long frost season keep buried lines cold enough to crack at the joints, 36 days above 90°F push water heaters and expansion tanks to their limit, and 95% are detached houses with their own service lateral, water heater, and outdoor spigots to maintain.
-That's the exact wear and corrosion our Bennet trucks carry parts for, fixed in a single visit.
+Bennet's most common plumbing failures are burst supply lines during deep winter freezes, sump pumps overwhelmed by seasonal snowmelt, and flooded basements after thaw and heavy rain.
+None of it is coincidence — 154 days below freezing a year freeze and split supply lines and outdoor spigots, 30 inches of snow and a long frost season keep buried lines cold enough to crack at the joints, 36 days above 90°F push water heaters and expansion tanks to their limit, and 95% are detached houses with their own service lateral, water heater, and outdoor spigots to maintain.
+We stock every Bennet truck for precisely this corrosion and wear, and fix it in a single visit.

 Pressure reads over 80 PSI